cheqd/cheqd-node/docs/setting-up-a-new-node.md

 This document describes in detail how to configure infrastructure and deploy a new node (observer or validator).

-If a new network needs to be initialized, please first follow the instructions for [creating a new network from genesis](how-to-setup-a-new-network.md).
+If a new network needs to be initialized, please first follow the instructions for [creating a new network from genesis](setting-up-a-new-network.md).

-If a new validator needs to be added to the existing network, please refer to [joining existing network](how-to-join-existing-network.md) instruction.
+If a new validator needs to be added to the existing network, please refer to [joining existing network](joining-existing-network.md) instruction.

+---

+## Setting up infrastructure

 ### Hardware requirements